 Heading north along the S-curve of the river, you can hop off to visit many of the city's historical sites.
 The first stop should be Tha Tien, for Wat Po and the Giant Reclining Buddha.
 From there, it's a short walk to the Grand Palace and the famed Wat Phra Kaew, the temple of the celebrated Emerald Buddha.

 Take a lunch break to rest your legs and eyes; then you can carry on upstream to visit the National Museum, where you can easily spend a couple of hours delving into this proud nation's past.
 After visiting the museum, for a different type of sightseeing, wander north to Banglampoo and nose around Khao San Road, the vibrant backpacker strip.
-You can return to Central Pier by boat from Tha Phra Arthit before 6pm, or settle down for dinner at Hemlock and take a cab to your hotel later.

 This is a lot to see in a day -- but it does cover the city's unmissable sights and avoids traffic delays by using river transport.
 If you enjoy traveling on the river, you may want to end the day by taking a dinner cruise, on which you can see the city by night.